-44. ACT and SAT test scores can impact financial-aid packages, so make an effort to test early so that you can work to improve your scores, if necessary.
+44. ACT and SAT scores can impact financial-aid packages, so make an effort to test early so that you can work to improve your scores, if necessary.

 45. Be aware of test-score averages for your preferred colleges and universities, but don’t rule out schools if your scores are a little below the average.
 First-generation college students, minority students, and college athletes are less likely to have low test scores held against them.

 46. Be well rested and prepared on test days.
 Arrive early, and take some deep breaths before you begin.
 Also, be sure to wear a watch!

 47. Stick to the guidelines.
 Don’t give them a reason to reject you.